yanjiang98/yanjiang98.github.io/_pages/about.md

 - *2024.05.20*: &nbsp;🎉🎉 Attended the 45th IEEE Symposium on Security and Privacy in San Francisco, CA, from May 20th to 23rd.
 - *2024.04.04*: &nbsp;🎉🎉 One paper is accepted by ACM CCS 2024!
 - *2024.03.09*: &nbsp;🎉🎉 Accepted paper for presentation at the 45th IEEE Symposium on Security and Privacy! -->
+- *2025.04.19*: &nbsp;🎉🎉 Attended the ICCCS 2025 in Sichuan, China, and received the certificate of Best Presentation!
 - *2025.03.30*: &nbsp;🎉🎉 Accepted paper for presentation at the ICCCS 2025!
 - *2025.02.24*: &nbsp;🎉🎉 Attended the Network and Distributed System Security (NDSS) Syposium 2025 in San Diego, CA, from February 24th to 28th.
 - *2024.12.21*: &nbsp;🎉🎉 Accepted paper for presentation at the ICASSP 2025!